carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                 > 1)                              wavefront lane.
      ========== ========================== ====== ==============================

-The setting of registers is is done by GPU CP/ADC/SPI hardware as follows:
+The setting of registers is done by GPU CP/ADC/SPI hardware as follows:

 1. SGPRs before the Work-Group Ids are set by CP using the 16 User Data registers.